sarahblincko/SQL/README.md

 # SQL-IAPT

-general SQL queries to be used on the IAPT dataset
+SQL queries to be used on the IAPT dataset, focussed on replicating the monthly 'lastest statistics' published via NHS Digital